TGadaleta/NationalParkPlanner/README.md

 * AAU, I want to be able to leave a comment on a Park page

 ## Development Process
-#### Overview

-The development of the Battleship game focused on building an interactive and enjoyable single-player experience.
-Key phases included planning, designing the game board, implementing game logic with a focus on an intelligent computer move strategy, and refining the project based on testing and user feedback.

 #### Phase 1: Planning
 1. Define Requirements: